+Contents:

+1. Background

+2

+2. What staff and volunteers should do if they have any concerns about a

+learner 2

+3. Designated Safeguarding Lead (and deputy) arrangements: including First Aid

+cover3

+4. Cluster

+working

+5

+5. Local updates: received from the local 3 safeguarding

+partners6

+6. Supporting vulnerable learners (including in the event a SUMMERHILL INFANT SCHOOL

+is closed)7

+7. Identifying and responding to child on child harm abuse

+10

+8. Keeping safe online: virtual learning and using social media to communicate with

+learners10

-Contents: 1.
-Background.....
-2. What staff and volunteers should do if they have any concerns about a learner.....2 3.
-Designated Safeguarding Lead (and deputy) arrangements: including First Aid cover.....3 4.
-Cluster working 5.
-Local updates: received from the local 3 safeguarding partners......6 6.
-Supporting vulnerable learners (including in the event a SUMMERHILL INFANT SCHOOL is closed)......7 7.
-Identifying and responding to child on child harm abuse10 8.
-Keeping safe online: virtual learning and using social media to communicate with learners..10 9.
-What to do if you have concerns about a staff member or volunteer who may pose a safeguarding risk to learners......11
+9. What to do if you have concerns about a staff member or volunteer who may pose a

+safeguarding risk to

+learners

-Appendix A - Check-ins/Monitoring welfare of vulnerable students - h ints and tips
+Appe endix A - Check-ins/Monitoring welfare of vulnerable students - hints and tips

 12

-Appendix B - Flow chart of what to do if a child with a social worker do oes not attend
+Appe endix B - Flow chart of what to do if a child with a social worker does not attend

 13

-Appendix C - Flow chart of what to do if a Child in Care does not
+Appe endix C - Flow chart of what to do if a Child in Care does not

-attend14
+atter nd14

-Appendix D - List of
+endix D - List of

-resources 14
+reso urces14